TheStigh/MMM-Alexa/README.md

 MMM-Alexa module allows MagicMirror to connect Amazon Alexa Voice Synthesis (AVS) service without requiring anything else.

 > This module do not contain it's own hotword.
-> You will need an external module for this, like [MMM-VoiceCommander](https://github.com/thestigh/MMM-VoiceCommander) to activate Alexa
+> You will need an external module for this like [MMM-VoiceCommander](https://github.com/thestigh/MMM-VoiceCommander) to activate Alexa.
+Have a look at [MMM-VoiceCommander](https://github.com/thestigh/MMM-VoiceCommander) as it more than a **hotword** module.

 ## Installation and requirements